 - Table storage could be better

-Bailey’s latest addition to its 8ft-wide Alicanto Grande range continues to offer all the design features and spec you would expect from a caravan costing close to £40,000.
+The latest addition to Bailey’s 8ft-wide Alicanto Grande range for 2023 offered all the design features and spec you would expect from a caravan that, on its release, cost close to £40,000.

 The rear bedroom in particular includes a large wardrobe with two hanging rails.
 And yet you still get a dressing table unit complete with an adjustable mirror and a socket for that all important hairdryer.
 The bed can be rolled back to make a comfortable day bed where you can really kick back and relax.